HSF/hsf.github.io/_gsdocs-proposals/2020/proposal_ROOTdocumentation.md

 enter the ROOT world, is also provided.
 And finally a "Manual" guides users trough the ROOT tools and concepts [7].

+ROOT's documentation needs to be improved in various areas:
+  - It is difficult for non-physicists.
+  - Some important parts like the Python bindings are weakly documented.
+  - We are missing tutorials illustrating the functionalities provided by ROOT 7.
+  - New key data format need detailed Technical specifications.

 ## Tasks